AichaAbbad/rtos_assignment_01/README.md

 # 🧵 Multithreaded Application with Custom Driver

 ## Overview

-This project demonstrates a multithreaded application with:
+This project is part of the **Real-time operating systems** course.
+It aims to demonstrate a multithreaded application with:

 - **Three periodic threads**:
   - `J1` – period: **300 ms**